gpvigano/EasyCurvedLine/CONTRIBUTING.md

      * **Repository|Push...**
        * **Push to repository:** select **origin**
        * **Branches to push:** select your branch(e.g. `fix/suspended_on_focus_lost`)
-       * if you already pushed your commit to GitHub (before your branch has been merged) you can check **Force Push** (to enable it select **Tools|Options|Git**, check **Enable Force Push**, leaving the option
+       * if amended latest commit and you already pushed your commit to GitHub (before your branch has been merged) you can check **Force Push** (to enable it select **Tools|Options|Git**, check **Enable Force Push**, leaving the option